Currents on the Coaxial Cable: A Multi-Lane Highway of RF Behavior

 Skin Effect: Surface-Limited Behavior, Not a Problem by Itself

-- Near the outer surface of the center conductor, and
+- Outer surface of the center conductor

-- Near the inner surface of the shield
+- Inner surface of the shield

-- Pickup from strong nearby transmitters or lightning
+- Pickup from nearby transmitters or lightning

 - Long cables acting as receiving antennas